Scarfes Bar | Sophisticated Holborn Snug

 It’s almost cartoonish.

 And for now, we’ll focus on that hotel bar.
-That is, Rosewood Hotel’s Scarfes Bar.
-This drawing room-meets-gentleman’s club style cocktail lounge displays a collection of Scarfe’s satirical paintings, alongside over 1,000 antique books and a grand dark wood fireplace, whilst a mixture of wingback chairs, velvet booths and sofas populate make up the seating.
+That is, Rosewood Hotel’s Scarfes Bar in Holborn.
+This drawing room-meets-gentleman’s club style cocktail snug displays a collection of Scarfe’s satirical paintings, alongside over 1,000 antique books and a roaring fireplace, whilst a mixture of wingback chairs, velvet booths and sofas populate the room.

 It’s time to celebrate the Scarfe, in all its neck-warming glory.